 A website that is properly formated for a mobile device will potentially result in users spending more time on the site.
 The easier it is for a person to navigate the site, the less chance there is of them bouncing off your site out of frustration.

 Increased internet access via mobile devices has been trending for years at a higher rate than desktop usage.
-Although the number of mobile internet users versus desktop internet users didn’t exactly hit a point of equilibrium in 2013 as predicted, the gap is much smaller than it was a year ago.
 Looking forward, mobile internet users are likely to outnumber those accessing the internet primarily from a desktop computer.
-Based on 2013 reports, Nielsen, comScore and Marketing Land believe the scale will continue to tilt to a 50/50 split or even a 60/40 split in favor of mobile within the year.
+Based on 2017 reports, the scale will continue to tilt to a 50/50 split or even a 60/40 split in favor of mobile within the year.
 By having a mobile website, you can better serve the masses and satisfy their needs.

 Mobile growth statistics show that not having a mobile optimized website is like closing your store one day every week.
 Having a mobile website gives your company a competitive advantage over those who haven’t developed one.
 Additionally, by keeping up with the current market trends and staying one step ahead of the competition, your brand is more appealing to consumers.